 In the same way that Carnival has beat the market on cruise prices, it has also set the bar in ports of departure.
 In fact, the line sails from more departure points than any other competitor.

 Carnival has worked hard to put a port of departure within driving distance of hundreds of millions of people.
-Underserved ports like Norfolk, Baltimore, Mobile, & San Diego put cruise ships near people who would otherwise have to travel much longer distances to go on a cruise.
+Underserved ports like Norfolk and Charleston put cruise ships near people who would otherwise have to travel much longer distances to go on a cruise.

-Smaller cruise ports, such as Baltimore, Jacksonville, and Charleston and those mentioned above typically have a single ship that sails.
+Smaller cruise ports, such as Baltimore and Jacksonville typically have a single ship that sails.
 While this does give you an option if you live near these ports, the ships that sail are not the biggest and newest in the fleet.
 More recently the cruise line has added ships sailing from Australia and Europe, offering more departures.

 If you’re interested in sailing on Carnival’s newest ships, then you’ll want to head to a major cruise port such as Miami, Port Canaveral, or Galveston.
 These larger ports give you more options.
 Not only are there more ships sailing, but they also offer more routes.